themelodyai/romanize/README.md

 ### Creating a Custom Romanizer

-To create a custom romanizer for a new language, you can extend the `Romanizer` class and implement the `romanize` and `isValid` methods.
+To create a custom romanizer for a new language or writing system, you can extend the `Romanizer` class and implement the `romanize` and `isValid` methods.

 ```dart
 class EmojiRomanizer extends Romanizer {